 Please note that unlike LEAD, applications for Shepherd only open every 2 years.
 There will be no opportunity to apply in 2020.

 "This course will strengthen our planting and flourishing of churches in a big way!
 The importance of focussed preparation and equipping from seasoned leaders can't be over-emphasised."
-Stef Liston, RM training director.
+Stef Liston, Head of RM Training.

 How much does it cost?

-Fees for the course are TBC per year (TBC in total) payable before the start of each year.
+Fees for the course are £750 per year (£1500 in total) payable before the start of each year.
 The fees will cover: